-Constantino "Tino" Ceberano is a 9th degree black belt in karate and master (Guro) of the Philipino Martial Art of Arnis.
+Constantino "Tino" Ceberano OAM (Order of Australia Medal) is a 10th degree black belt in karate and master (Guro) of the Philipino Martial Art of Arnis.

 Hanshi Tino began his training in Hawaii in Filipino stick fighting with his father and later explored many other martial art systems including Judo, Kempo and Kyokushinkai Karate.